Bent-over row

-A bent-over row (or barbell row) is a weight training exercise that targets a variety of back muscles.
-Which ones are targeted varies on form.
-The bent over row is often used for both bodybuilding and powerlifting.
+A bent-over row (or barbell row) is a weight training exercise that targets a variety of back muscles depending on the form used.
+It usually targets the back muscles, and the arm muscles.
+It is often used for both bodybuilding and powerlifting.

 Implements

 There are several variants of this exercise, depending on whether dumbbells or a barbell is used and whether both arms are exercised at the same time: